-Construction of a Solids Handling Building
+Solids Handling Building:

-Currently the Water Plant collects all the solids removed during the treatment process and stores them in holding ponds on-site.
-When the water has evaporated from the surface and the sludge has frozen during the winter months, it is hauled off site using heavy equipment and dump trucks.
-In order to better manage the solids generated at the Plant, a solids handling facility is being built.
-The new facility will be finished in 2024.
-It will contain a gravity thickener and two screw presses.
-All three will work in unison to thicken and dewater the sludge produced during the treatment process.

-The dewatered sludge will be collected in trash receptacles and disposed of as needed.
-This process will not only allow the Water Plant to better manage the solids, but also return more and cleaner water to the Missouri River.
+The solids handling facility has been completed.
+It contains a gravity thickener and two screw presses.
+All three work in unison to thicken and dewater the sludge produced during the treatment process.
+The dewatered sludge is collected in trash receptacles and disposed of as needed.
+This process will not only allow the Water Plant to better manage the solids produced by the water treatment process.